OpenBagTwo/gsb/docs/index.md

 Do you want to rewind your game five hours and explore _what might have been_ if only you'd punched that NPC in the face?

-If that sounds like you, then `gsb` is here to help!
+If that sounds like you, then GSB is here to help!
 This is a lightweight wrapper around the [Git](https://git-scm.com/) version control system that's optimized for game saves.
 Features (will) include: